-Advocacy News: The 317 Coalition has mounted an aggressive campaign to support robust funding for the CDC immunization program.
+The 317 Coalition has mounted an aggressive campaign to support robust funding for the CDC immnization program.
 It worked with Senate champions, led by Sen. Jack Reed (D-RI), to circulate a dear colleague letter that calls for the Coalition's requested funding level of $650 million in FY 2016.
 The letter garnered 18 Senate signatures of support!

 Update: The 2015 CDC Professional Budget Judgment for the Section 317 program was recently released.
 The CDC recommends $1.071 billion for the program to fully implement its program operations and vaccine purchase functions.
 The program is currently funded at $610 million.
 The prior year's estimate was $963.4 million for the overall program need.

-Alert: The current measles outbreak across the U.S. has galvanized public attention for vaccination policies and the need for robust public health infrastructure.
-While this outbreak continues to spread, the FY 2016 budget proposal for CDC’s immunization program cuts core disease surveillance functions by $50 million.
+Alert: The 2015 measles outbreak across the U.S. has galvanized public attention for vaccination policies and the need for robust public health infrastructure.
+While this outbreak highlighted the importance of core immunization capacities, the FY 2016 budget proposal for CDC’s immunization program cuts core disease surveillance functions by $50 million.

 Welcome to the 317 Coalition!
 CDC estimates that vaccination of children born between 1994 and 2013 will prevent 322 million illnesses and help avoid 732,000 deaths.
 Still, approximately 43,000 adults and 300 children in the United States die annually from vaccine-preventable diseases and their complications.